GlitterWare/Passy/SNAP-STORE.md

 ## Installing Passy

+Some popular Linux distributions (Ubuntu, Manjaro, KDE Neon) come with Snap pre-installed.
+If you do not have Snap installed on your system you can see [Passy latest release](https://github.com/GlitterWare/Passy/releases/latest) for Linux AppImage and Bundle downloads, use our [Flathub package](https://flathub.org/apps/details/io.github.glitterware.Passy) or check [get set up for snaps](https://snapcraft.io/docs/installing-snapd) for Snap installation guide.

 ### The GUI Way (Recommended)

 With the Ubuntu/Debian store app installed, you can use it to install Passy.

 If you are interested in using **Passy browser extension**, don't forget to check the [Enabling Browser Extension Support](#enabling-browser-extension-support) section after the installation is complete.

-1. Open the Ubunut/Debian store app (if you can't find it in your application drawer, see [Command-line](#command-line)):
+1. Open the Ubuntu/Debian store app (if you can't find it in your application drawer, see [Command-line](#command-line)):
 ![Open the Ubuntu/Debian store app](https://github.com/GlitterWare/Passy/assets/101527589/ad9266d4-1800-4ff1-a6ce-e88a99e6ea3d)
 2. Find Passy in Ubuntu/Debian store app and click on the search result:
 ![Finding Passy in Ubuntu/Debian store app](https://github.com/GlitterWare/Passy/assets/101527589/c1ddb72c-82c6-433b-b62b-463a3b5723e7)